b-Tomas/robot-kinematics/README.md

 ## Run the code

-TODO: Create a launcfile for all of the required launches + our code
+TODO: Create a launchfile for all of the required launches + our code

 ```sh
 roslaunch open_manipulator_gazebo open_manipulator_gazebo.launch